Buying real estate in Tanzania?

 What property types resell fastest in Tanzania in 2026?

-As of early 2026, the property types that resell fastest in Tanzania are mid-market apartments in high-demand Dar es Salaam districts like Mikocheni and Upanga, followed by well-documented houses near major job corridors and tourism-linked properties in Zanzibar with clear legal structures.
+As of early 2026, the property types that resell fastest in Tanzania are mid-market 2-bedroom apartments in high-demand Dar es Salaam districts like Mikocheni, Sinza, and Upanga, because these attract a deep pool of local professionals and expat tenants who later become buyers.

 If you're interested, we cover all the best exit strategies in our real estate pack about Tanzania.